manuel-uberti/filmsinwords/_posts/2019-02-06-retelling.md

 shifts in the voice and the studied movements (the walk, the eyes), all the controversial traits of Ali emerge without compromising the nature of the film.
-At his best, Malek mimics Mercury’s flamboyant stage presence and mercurial temperament, but it stops there.
+At his best, Malek mimics Mercury’s flamboyant stage presence and mercurial temperament, but he stops there.
 There is one idea of Freddie Mercury in *Bohemian Rhapsody*, and that’s all we get.

 While *Bohemian Rhapsody* adds nothing to a trite custom, *Ali* redefines the